 Who’s it for: Any Apple user who needs a powerful video editing workstation they can take anywhere.

-What we thought of the Apple MacBook Pro 15:
+What we thought of the Apple MacBook Pro 16-inch:

 While Adobe’s Premiere line of video editing applications has become an industry standard, Apple’s Final Cut Pro X is on the rise again.
 That means that the Mac retains its place in the hearts of many creative professionals — and videographers are no different.
-For high-end users, that likely means the latest MacBook Pro 15-inch with Touch Bar.
+For high-end users, the latest 16-inch MacBook Pro is exactly what they’ve been waiting for.

 Why you should buy this: This laptop provides the fastest GPU you can get to speed up video encoding and live editing.